singer-io/tap-klaviyo/README.md

 - Incrementally pulls data based on the input state for incremental endpoints
 - Updates full tables for global exclusions and lists endpoints

 Singer taps function in two modes: [discovery mode](https://github.com/singer-io/getting-started/blob/master/docs/DISCOVERY_MODE.md) and [sync mode](https://github.com/singer-io/getting-started/blob/master/docs/SYNC_MODE.md).
+Before running the tap in sync mode, you should run the tap in discovery mode and direct the output to a file called catalog.json, which can be used as an input to run the tap in sync mode and to specify which streams should be synced (see Step 4).

 ## Quick start